ireneorichie/docs/serving/installing-logging-metrics-traces.md

 1. When all pods are running, hit `CTRL+C` to exit the *watch* mode in the terminal.

-#### Create Elasticsearch Indices
+#### Creating index patterns for visualization

-To visualize logs with Kibana, you need to set which Elasticsearch indices to explore.
-We will create two indices in Elasticsearch using `Logstash` for application logs and `Zipkin` for request traces.
+To visualize logs with Kibana, you need to specify index patterns to identify the Elasticsearch index the search and analytics are to run against.
+You should create the two indices in Elasticsearch using `Logstash` for application logs and `Zipkin` for request traces.

 - To open the Kibana UI (the visualization tool for [Elasticsearch](https://info.elastic.co)),